 A portion of our operations may require a corporate presence, but not necessarily any manufacturing, marketing or distribution in China, through a subsidiary to be located there.
 This presence is expected to be limited by our arrangements with independent distributors operating in China.
 To the extent of any such corporate presence in China, we may rely on dividends and royalties paid by the subsidiary for a portion of our cash needs, including the funds necessary to service any debt we may incur and to pay our operating expenses.
 The payment of dividends by the subsidiary will be subject to limitations.
-Regulations in China currently permit payment of dividends only out of accumulated profits as determined in accordance with accounting standards and regulations in China.
+Regulations in China.
 Our subsidiary would not be permitted to distribute any profits until losses from prior fiscal years have been recouped and in any event, must maintain certain minimum capital requirements.
 Our subsidiary would also be required to set aside at least 10.0% of its after-tax profit based on Chinese accounting standards each year to its statutory reserve fund until the cumulative amount of such reserves reaches 50.0% of its registered capital.
 Statutory reserves are not distributable as cash dividends.
 In addition, if our subsidiary incurs debt on its own behalf in the future, the agreements governing such debt may restrict its ability to pay dividends or make other distributions to us.